Rishithaw/Component-Library/README.md

 ### 5. Build the Docker image:
 docker build -t wickramasinghe_rishitha_coding_assignment12

-5. Run the container with the required name and port mapping: docker run -p 8083:8083 --name wickramasinghe_rishitha_coding_assignment12 wickramasinghe_rishitha_coding_assignment12
+### 6. Run the container with the required name and port mapping:
+docker run -p 8083:8083 --name wickramasinghe_rishitha_coding_assignment12 wickramasinghe_rishitha_coding_assignment12

-6. Once the container starts, open a browser of your choice and visit: http://127.0.0.1:8083/
+### 7. Once the container starts, open a browser of your choice and visit:
+http://127.0.0.1:8083/
 (You should see all the components you saw in the storybook)

+### 8. To run tests
+npm test